Supergiovane/KNXUltimate/README.md

 knxUltimateClient.on(knx.KNXClient.KNXClientEvents.close, info => {
     // The client physical net socket has been closed console.log("Closed", info)
 });
+knxUltimateClient.on(knx.KNXClient.KNXClientEvents.ackReceived, (knxMessage, info) => {
+    // In -->tunneling mode<-- (in ROUTING mode there is no ACK event), signals wether the last KNX telegram has been acknowledge or not
+    // knxMessage: contains the telegram sent.
+    // info is true it the last telegram has been acknowledge, otherwise false. console.log("Last telegram acknowledge", knxMessage, info) });
 knxUltimateClient.on(knx.KNXClient.KNXClientEvents.connected, info => {
     // The client is connected